MileHacker Logo

 • Drinking Water: Never drink tap water.
 Use bottled or filtered water with sealed caps.
 Avoid ice unless purified.

 • Food Hygiene: Eat hot, freshly cooked food.
-Avoid raw salads, unpeeled fruits (unless peedirected by you).
+Avoid raw salads, fruits that haven't been peeled (unless peedirected by you).

 • Hand Hygiene: Wash your hands often, especially before eating.